Welcome Wagon (Veronica Mars): Plot synopsis

-Veronica starts her criminology class.
-Veronica solves a mystery given out in the class in six minutes.
+Veronica attends her criminology class at Hearst College, where she is now a freshman.
+Veronica solves a mystery given out in the class in six minutes, where the previous record was sixteen.
 Logan (Jason Dohring), who is also at Hearst, is still dating Veronica.
 Dick (Ryan Hansen) has just returned, getting into Hearst, but he is shaken up from Beaver's suicide.
 Vinnie (Ken Marino) approaches Keith (Enrico Colantoni) with a case, but he refuses it.
 Keith is tracking a bail-jumper.
-Stosh "Piz" Piznarski becomes Wallace's (Percy Daggs III) roommate, and Piz loses all his belongings.
+Stosh "Piz" Piznarski (Chris Lowell) becomes Wallace's (Percy Daggs III) roommate, and Piz loses all his belongings.
 Veronica comes in to help.
 Keith's bail-jumper, Cormac Fitzpatrick (Jason Beghe) is found, and he gets into the car with Keith.
 Veronica and Mac listen to a rape victim protesting the university's policies on the issue.
 Soon, Dick crashes the rally.
 Keith tells Cormac that he helped Kendall (Charisma Carpenter) get out of town, and Cormac is being targeted by the Fitzpatricks.
 Veronica and Piz visit the police department, and they say there have been other victims.
 Veronica learns that the Hearst "Welcome Wagon" is actually fake.

-Veronica meets Parker Lee (Julie Gonzalo), who annoys both Veronica and Mac.
+Veronica meets Mac's roommate, Parker Lee (Julie Gonzalo), who annoys both Veronica and Mac.
 Veronica, Parker, Mac, Wallace, and Piz go to a concert.
 Veronica talks about Piz's problem at the concert, and three kids say that they saw a white girl who was faking being fat.
 Dick shows up at Mac's door and tells her that Beaver never cared about her.
-Veronica finds Piz's guitar, and they visit the seller.
+Veronica finds an online listing for Piz's guitar, and they visit the seller.
 The seller's description matches that of other people.
 Veronica talks to Piz about a suspect, but he says that it doesn't match the woman he saw.
-Keith and the bail-jumper's car gets stranded.
-Veronica signs up for the mentoring program in criminology class, and she notices that one of the kids at the concert has a criminal record.
+Keith and Cormac's car gets stranded.
+Veronica signs up for the mentoring program in criminology class, and she notices that all three of the kids from the concert have a criminal record and are part of the program.
+The seller was their mentor, and the Welcome Wagon girl, his wife.
 Dick gets beaten up when he talks to another man's girlfriend, but Logan tases the man.
-Veronica finds the Welcome Wagon girl, the seller's wife.

 Piz asks Veronica if Logan is her boyfriend.
 Keith and the bail-jumper go to Kendall's house, and Kendall is romantically involved with Cormac.
 They have dinner, but Keith learns that Vinnie is working for Liam Fitzpatrick.
 When Keith returns, it is too late—Cormac has already killed Kendall and leaves Keith for dead in the cold night air.
 A disheveled Dick shows up at Logan's door and cries.
 Veronica sleeps on Mac's couch one night, and the next morning, they awaken to find that Parker has been raped, her head shaved.